 ‘Yes, I will.’
 Devesi said, her voice muffled by the flap covering her face.

-The windfoil appeared to be far too delicate to take her weight and looked like it should either crumple at the lightest touch or rise into the air of its own accord.
+The windfoil looked far too delicate to take her weight, as though it should either crumple at the lightest touch or rise into the air of its own accord.
 The glowing, shimmering patterns of runes delicately etched into every gleaming millimetre of metal in an intricate network of spells made the windfoil seem alive.
 Devesi held her windfoil upright, put her foot in the peg beneath the left wing and pressed down.
 It unfolded into a footrest that extended down past the seat to help her hold her body in a streamlined position on top of her windfoil.
 A vertical take-off was a difficult way to launch, but she didn’t have the luxury of dropping over the side of a platform to get airborne.
 Pale blue light flared out behind the crystal drive, trailing transparent rings that dissipated quickly behind the exhaust plume as she ascended in a spiralling twist.
 She levelled out above the clearing and the tops of the trees rustled in her wake.
 Devesi tried to match her speed to the wagons, testing how slow her windfoil could go.
 Hovering was an extremely difficult skill to master but she almost managed it a few times when she angled into the wind just right.

 In the evening, half an hour before sunset, they stopped to make camp.
 Taerys stood at the side of the road and waved her flag, signalling for Devesi to land.
 She swooped in low, both wings flared out at full extension, kiting vertically almost to a standstill, auxiliary vents redirecting the exhaust flow beneath her windfoil.
 She dropped lightly to the ground, folded her windfoil and slid it back into the leather cover.